Motor Vehicle Use on the Colville National Forest

 - Off-Highway Vehicle Use (OHV) on National Forest in Washington and Oregon

 The Motor Vehicle Use Map shows National Forest System roads, trails, and areas that are designated as open to motor vehicle travel.
 These roads, trails, and areas are designated by type of motor vehicle allowed and the allowable season of use.

 For example, on National Forest System Roads that allow motor vehicle use, the two primary designations are Roads Open to Highway Legal Vehicles Only and Roads Open to All Vehicles.

-Refer to the appropriate Motor Vehicle Use Map to determine the allowed motor vehicle use for a specific National Forest System road, trail or area.
-These free maps are available at any of the offices listed below or on-line by clicking on the following links.
+Refer to the appropriate Motor Vehicle Use Map to determine the allowed motor vehicle use for a specific National Forest System road, trail, or area.
+Designations are revised periodically, so please check this website or with your local Forest Service office to ensure you have the most current MVUM.

 **The pdf files below require Adobe Acrobat.
 They are large files that may take some time to access depending upon what type of internet connection you have.
 We apologize for this inconvenience.

 - 2023 MVUM - Northeast of the Forest (PDF)

 - 2023 MVUM - Northwest of the Forest (PDF)

 - 2023 MVUM - Southeast of the Forest (PDF)

 - 2023 MVUM - Southwest of the Forest (PDF)